FUNDAMENTALS OF COMPUTER SCIENCE III

 ALTERNATE GRADING SCHEMES

 If you feel the above grading scheme will not provide the best assessment of your learning in the course, you may negotiate with the instructor for an alternate scheme.
 You must agree to an alternate scheme before the end of the second week of classes.
-Similarly students who desire special accomodations for their learning needs must make arrangements before the end of the second week of classes.
+Similarly students who desire special accommodations for their learning needs must make arrangements before the end of the second week of classes.

 Administrative Policies